tethysapp/Met-Data-Explorer/docs/MDE.rst

 Each THREDDS file contains a set of data that is accessible through a specific OPeNDAP service.

-For each THREDDS files, a set of metadata is available in the Graphs Panel of the WDE User Interface.
+For each THREDDS files, a set of metadata is available in the Graphs Panel of the MDE User Interface.

 .. image:: images/1.2.png
    :width: 1000